alon-mini/CareerForge/README.md

 ### 5. Tracking & History
 1.  **Save**: Click **"Application Sent"** to save the kit to the `Applications` tab.
 2.  **History**: Navigate to the **"Applications"** tab to view your timeline.
-3.  **Generate Missing**: If you skipped the Cover Letter earlier, you can click the "Generate Cover Letter" button inside the history card to create it now.
+3.  **Generate Missing**: If you skipped the Cover Letter or Intel Dossier earlier, you can click the "Generate" button inside the history card to create it now.

 ---